A Simple Way to Add an Inlay Look

 Most inlay stickers can be applied at home with care and patience.
 No special tools are needed.

-For the best result, make sure the surface is clean and dry before application.
+For best results, make sure the surface is clean and dry before you apply them.
 If you have recently used lemon oil, orange oil, or another fretboard oil, allow the surface to dry fully before applying stickers.

 For detailed instructions, please see our application guide.